frictionlessdata/frictionless-py/README.md

 #### custom-constraint

 With Table Schema we could create constraints for an individual field but sometimes it's not enough.
-With a custom custom constraint check every row could be checked against limited python expression where variable names resolve to column values.
+With a custom constraint check every row could be checked against given limited python expression in which variable names resolve to column values.
 See list of [available operators]( https://github.com/danthedeckie/simpleeval#operators).
 It accepts following options:

 - `constraint (str)` - constraint definition e.g. `col1 + col2 == col3`